- Home

 Frequently Discuss Your Plan

-It is not just enough to make a plan and then forget about it.
+It is not enough to make a plan and then forget about it.
 Be sure to set time aside each month to review your plan.
-Consider the type of emergencies that may occur in our area: flooding, hurricanes, chemical emergencies, etc. Discuss with your family what you would do in each situation.
+Consider the types of emergencies that may occur in our area: flooding, hurricanes, chemical emergencies, etc. Discuss with your family what you would do in each situation.
 Have a plan for each scenario.

 Be Informed